cdevents/sdk-go/README.md

 ## Send your first CDEvent as CloudEvent

-Import the module in your code
+Import the modules in your code

 ```golang
 import cdevents "github.com/cdevents/sdk-go/pkg/api"